harivn98/harivn98/README.md

 Hello there, I'm HARIKRISHNA BASKARAN 🌍

-Welcome to my realm of data-driven exploration and analytical insights tailored for the field of Geotechnical engineering.
-I'm on a quest for intellectual discovery, deciphering spatial mysteries and translating raw data into actionable intelligence.
-Currently, I'm pursuing my M. Tech in Geotechnical Engineering at the prestigious National Institute of Technology (NIT), where I'm delving deep into the fusion of data science and geotechnical analysis.
+Welcome to my journey of transforming raw data into actionable insights and building robust data-driven solutions.
+With expertise in data engineering, machine learning, and visualization, I aim to push the boundaries of automation and innovation in the Industry 4.0 era.
+I am currently pursuing my M.Eng. in Industry 4.0: Automation, Robotics, & 3D Manufacturing at SRH Hochschule, Berlin, and my passion lies in harnessing data to solve real-world challenges.

 # 🔍 About Me
-📚 I'm an enthusiastic M.Tech candidate in Geotechnical Engineering at NITk, dedicated to mastering the intricacies of data within our field.
+📚 I am an engineering professional with a B.E. in Mechanical Engineering and hands-on experience in data analysis, machine learning, and Azure-based data solutions.
-🌐 Proficient in data visualization, manipulation, and advanced analytics techniques.
+🌐 Skilled in designing pipelines, performing predictive analysis, and delivering insights through advanced visualizations.
-📊 Skilled in applying data science methodologies to unearth hidden insights and facilitate data-driven decision-making processes.
+📊 Adept at combining technical expertise with business acumen to support decision-making and foster innovation.

 # 🎯 Career Aspirations
-My career aspirations revolve around roles in data science and analysis, with a specific emphasis on leveraging machine learning methodologies within the geotechnical domain.
-I'm committed to utilizing my skills and expertise in:

-**📈 Data Scientist:** Utilizing data-driven insights to inform decisions, foster innovation, and drive business growth within the geotechnical sphere.

-**🔍 Data Analyst:** Diligently examining data to uncover valuable insights and provide the groundwork for strategic decision-making processes.
+I am driven to leverage my technical skills in roles that intersect data, automation, and manufacturing technologies.
+My aspirations include:

+**📈 Data Scientist:** Building and optimizing scalable data pipelines and storage systems.

+**🔍 Data Analyst:** Crafting machine learning models to address complex industrial challenges.

+**🔍 Machine Learning Specialist:** Creating robust models for predictive analytics and intelligent systems.

 # 💼 My Skills
 **Programming Languages & Tools:**